Flowpack/Flowpack.Listable/README.md

 Sort nodes by any property.

 Neos doesn't have built-in sort FlowQuery operation (originally due to performance considerations).
-Sorting large amounts of nodes simple in-memory sorting won't perform well, and [a proper indexed search](https://github.com/Flowpack/Flowpack.ElasticSearch) would always do a better job.
+Sorting large amounts of nodes in-memory won't perform well, and [a proper indexed search](https://github.com/Flowpack/Flowpack.ElasticSearch) would always do a better job.
 But if you have not too many nodes (~<10000) plain in-memory sorting may be a decent choice, especially for cached views.
 So give it a try before investing into more complex solutions.

 Example: